readthedocs/readthedocs.org/docs/user/index.rst

 Reference
 ---------

 Need to know how something works?
-Our references provide the details:
+Here are a few of the most important reference docs:

 ..
 Descriptions here sound like reference